-A person commits the infraction of harassment if, with intent to annoy or alarm another he:

-- (a) subjects another to offensive physical contact; - (b) publicly insults another by abusive or obscene words or gestures in a manner likely to provoke a violent or disorderly response; or

-(c) communicates with a person, anonymously or otherwise, by telephone, mail or other form of written communication in a manner likely to cause annoyance or alarm.
+- A. A person commits the infraction of harassment if, with intent to annoy or alarm another he: - 1. subjects another to offensive physical contact; - 2. publicly insults another by abusive or obscene words or gestures in a manner likely to provoke a violent or disorderly response; or - 3. communicates with a person, anonymously or otherwise, by telephone, mail or other form of written communication in a manner likely to cause annoyance or alarm.